Elvis-YAL/Daily_Climate-LSTM/README.md

-# Daily Climate with LSTM
+# Daily Climate Analysis : Project Overview
-Hey guys, in this notebook, I will do some EDA and use LSTM to predict and analyze daily climate.
-First, Let's take a look at this data.
+* Forecasted weather patterns in India, providing local residents with advanced predictions of abnormal temperature fluctuations.
+* Utilized LSTM to predict future weather trends and fine-tuned the model to achieve a validation loss below 0.05.

+## Let's get started!

 ### Part 1: Time Sereis Analysis
 Let's do some seasonal decomposition.
 Breaking down the 'meantemp' data into its underlying trend, seasonality, and residuals.
 The Seasonal-Trend decomposition using LOESS (STL) provides a way to study the underlying trend in the mean temperature over time.
 This helps us understand how the mean temperature has been changing, excluding seasonal variations and random noise.